 Stills from VFX Reels

 Some of things we like to see in the portfolio are 1) technical drawing skills, such as life drawing, still life drawings and action sketches, 2) computer literacy, i.e., a basic comfort level with some digital tools such as Photoshop or Illustrator, and 3) good taste and inventiveness!
 This involves creativity of concept, good composition, pleasing color palettes, etc. We are looking for talented artists, not merely technicians.

-Prompt: Create a visual portfolio video no more than six minutes in length.
-This may consist of a sample of visual work in a reel format or a narrative story.
-No matter which format, the submission must demonstrate primarily digital arts skills, such as animation or visual effects.
+Prompt: Create a visual portfolio (sample reel) video of no more than six minutes.
+This reel may contain edited clips or a complete narrative story.
+The reel must showcase primarily digital arts skills such as animation or Visual Effects.